 If you need to find some clarity and relax your mind, eucalyptus is a must-have for aromatherapy sessions.
 Not only that, it can also help alleviate respiratory issues such as clogged airways and coughs.

-Lavender is one of the most popular essential oils, and for good reason.
+Ylang ylang essential oil is quickly becoming one of the most popular essential oils, and for good reason.
 It has a gentle and pleasing floral smell that can relax you and alleviate stress.
-Lavender also has sedative effects, which means that diffusing it can help you sleep better.
+Because it has sedative effects, diffusing it can help you sleep better.

 The fresh and clean smell of lemon essential oil is a good addition to aromatherapy blends.
 It can help you regain more energy, relieve stress, and even help you with asthma.